drNoob13/batteryimprove/README.md

-Greetings, <br />

-This is the second part of the power saving / laptop cooldown methods based on dynamic frequency down-scaling with Intel p_state.
-Link to the [first part](https://www.reddit.com/r/linux/comments/9nv46i/underclocking_highend_mobile_cpus_for_cooler/).

 ## Preface

-I decided to grab a mobile workstation for my computer vision work.
-The laptop I bought has worked great; however, its battery capacity is shamefully low (4-cell 55Wh).
-Everytime the laptop ran without an AC plugged, the battery drained like a waterfall (and the CPU was hot and kept throttling as hell).
-My current travel scheulde only makes it worse.
-It was so annoying to the point that I decided to do something to make it better.
-In this post, I share some results of my little research.

 This post discusses a combined method to extend battery life of high-end laptops with 6-core or 9-core Intel CPUs, plus an automated method for keeping the laptops cool.
 The method sets CPU peformance differently depending on the power source (AC or battery) and uses TLP as a frontend.